 This sculpture was created by the contemporary artist Miguel Moreno Romera.
 You will see more of his works along the Paseo del Altillo with the monument to Phoenicians, as well as the monument to Water, near the central bus station in Almuñécar.

-A museum to commemorate this day is being installed in the La Herradura Castle in 2020/2021.
+A museum to commemorate this day has been installed in the La Herradura Castle in 2020/2021.

 More Things To Do in Almuñécar